-She was born in Seoul, Korea.
+Han was born in Seoul, Korea.
 Her family immigrated to Atlanta, Georgia when she was sixteen.
-Ahreum graduated with a Bachelor’s degree in organ performance from Westminster Choir College where she studied with Ken Cowan.
-She obtained a Diploma from the prestigious Curtis Institute of Music having studied with Alan Morrison.
-Ahreum received her Master’s degree from Yale School of Music and Yale Institute of Sacred Music where she studied with Thomas Murray.
+She graduated with a Bachelor’s degree in organ performance from Westminster Choir College, a Diploma from prestigious Curtis Institute of Music, Master’s degree from Yale School of Music and Yale Institute of Sacred Music.
+Her teacher includes Ken Cowan, Alan Morrison, and Thomas Murray.

-Ahreum is presently the Principal Organist, Assistant Director of Music, and Artist-in-Residence at First Presbyterian Church in Davenport, Iowa.
-She also is the College Organist at Cornell College in Mount Vernon, Iowa.
-She was on organ faculty at Iowa State University in Ames, Iowa.
-She has served as the Principal Organist at First Presbyterian Church in West Chester, Pennsylvania, an organist at Marquand Chapel of Yale Divinity School, an organist for the Berkeley Divinity School of Yale University, and Organist at St. Andrew’s Episcopal Church in Stamford, Connecticut.
+Han is presently the Director of Music and Organist at First Presbyterian Church in Fort Worth, Texas.
+She was on organ faculty at Iowa State University in Ames, Iowa and the College Organist at Cornell College in Mount Vernon, Iowa.
+She has served as the Principal Organist and Artist-in-Residence at First Presbyterian Church in Davenport, Iowa, the Principal Organist at First Presbyterian Church in West Chester, Pennsylvania, an organist at Marquand Chapel of Yale Divinity School, an organist the Berkeley Divinity School of Yale University, and Organist at St. Andrew’s Episcopal Church in Stamford, Connecticut.

-Ahreum is married to Todd Congdon and they have two boys: two-year-old boy, Daniel and one-year-old boy, Bradley.
+Han is married to Todd Congdon and they have two boys: a 2-year-old, Daniel and a 1-year-old, Bradley.